henrycatalinismith/notebook/2021-03-23-disable-gatekeeper/index.md

 ---
-title: disable gatekeeper
+title: Disable Gatekeeper
+description: |
-description: Run unsigned apps on your mac
+ This is the command that lets you run unsigned apps on your Mac.
+date: 2021-03-23
 permalink: /disable-gatekeeper/
 layout: note
 ---